opulencephp/docs/testing.md

 ```

 <h4 id="assert-status-code-is-fatal">assertStatusCodeIsFatal()</h4>
-Asserts that the status code of the last command is a fatal:
+Asserts that the status code of the last command is fatal:

 ```php
 public function testStatusCode()